filecoin-project/lotus-docs/content/en/lotus/install/macos.md

     You can use any tag listed on the [Lotus GitHub release page](https://github.com/filecoin-project/lotus/releases) to checkout to that specific release.

     {{< alert icon="tip">}}
-    If you want to checkout to a network other than mainnet, take a look at the [Switching networks guide →](./switch-networks.md)
+    If you want to checkout to a network other than mainnet, take a look at the [Switching networks guide](./switch-networks.md)
     {{< /alert >}}

 1. Create necessary environment variable to allow Lotus to run on ARM architecture: